How to manage private student loan payments without federal COVID-19 forbearance

 “Revisit your monthly budget by sitting down with a partner or accountability person and looking at what’s coming in versus what’s going out,” says Derek Brainard, national director of Financial Education at AccessLex Institute.

 Once you have this down, Brainard suggests finding ways to improve your cash flow.
-You can do this by dropping subscription services that you rarely use and cutting back on takeout.
+You can do this by dropping subscription services you rarely use and cutting back on takeout.
 You can also revise old contracts, such as your internet and cellphone plan, to see if you can switch to a cheaper option.